kamilmuzyka/skillfinder/README.md

 ## Description

 Skillfinder is a social media application designed for students and teachers.
-It was created with React, Node/Express and PostgreSQL as a part of the university coursework.
+It was created using React, Node/Express and PostgreSQL as a part of the university coursework.
 Credits to [George](https://github.com/UP933287) for helping me out with this project.